Tumon Sands Plaza boutiques open for curbside sales

 Tumon Sands Plaza will be open to accommodate boutiques offering curbside pick-ups.

-They are among the island's businesses that are adjusting to doing businesses in the COVID-19 pandemic.

-The boutiques, which will do curbside sales by appointment from 11 a.m.- 5 p.m.
+The boutiques, which will do curbside sales by appointment from 11 a.m.-5 p.m. include:

 • Balenciaga: 787-5913 or 787-8280